eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 duration).
 Additional parameters may be used to configure the control algorithm further.
 These may be given within the `<tlLogic>`-Element as follows:

+#### Detectors
+The time gaps which determine the phase extensions are collected by induction loop detectors.
+These detectors are placed automatically at a configurable distance (see below).
+If the incoming lanes are too short and there is a sequence of unique predecessor lanes, the detector will be placed on a predecessor lane at the computed distance instead.

+Each lane incoming to the traffic light will receive a detector.
+However, not all detectors can be used in all phases.
+In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
+This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
+Sumo will issue a warning a phase or link index does not have usable detectors.

+#### Example

 ```
 <tlLogic id="0" programID="my_program" offset="0" type="actuated">
   <param key="max-gap" value="3.0"/>